Preferred Walk-on Status – What does it mean?

-What exactly is a preferred walk-on?
-That term actually means nothing more than whatever that coaching staff intends it to mean.
-At one university, a preferred walk-on may be guaranteed a spot on their roster, while at another university, it may only mean that they don’t have to go through an open tryout to make the team next Fall.
+That term “preferred walk-on” actually means nothing more than whatever that coaching staff intends it to mean.
+At one university, a preferred walk-on may be guaranteed a spot on their roster, while at another university, it may only mean that they don’t have to go through an open tryout to join full-squad practice sessions.

 What is more important for a preferred walk-on in certain sports is whether they are considered “recruited” to their university team.
 This can be an important factor in their opportunity to be immediately eligible if they decide to transfer after a year or two to a Division I program.